mikepulaski/youngdynasty.net/content/posts/go-emporter-go.md

 The main draw back to using Kubernetes is that there is overhead associated with running the cluster, which is disproportionate for small projects like Emporter.
 However, I think the trade-off is worth it: for an extra ~\$70/month, I don't have to spend _any_ recurring time on infrastructure or lose sleep to keep my services online.

+[^3]: At the time, I chose Google Cloud Provider (GCP), but they recently announced that they'll start charging multi-regional configurations.
+I'll likely move away from GCP within the next month or so, which shouldn't be a huge deal given I can run my stack anywhere.

 ## That's all, folks

-Emporter has been an awesome side project because I was able to solve technical problems that I had a genuine interest in solving.
+Emporter has been an awesome side project.
+I was able to address several technical problems that I had a genuine interest in solving.
 Recent advances in tooling allowed me to focus on writing and shipping code, rather than fighting invisible battles.

 It's been the ideal project to add to my portfolio because it shows off nearly my entire skillset: web/backend engineering, native Apple development, and UX design.
-Although not a success financially, my initial motivation for the project was to be able to _ship something_ that represents _me_.
+Although not a success financially, my initial motivation for the project was to be able to _ship something_ that represents _me_: a full-stack developer.

 _If you think I'd be an asset for you (or your team), shoot an email to [mikey@youngdynasty.net](mailto:mikey@youngdynasty.net).
 Or, if you want to keep in touch, I'm [@YoungDynastyNet](https://twitter.com/YoungDynastyNet) on Twitter.
 My DMs are open._ 🥰

-[^3]: At the time, I chose Google Cloud Provider (GCP), but they recently announced that they'll start charging multi-regional configurations.
-I'll likely move away from GCP within the next month or so, which shouldn't be a huge deal given I can run my stack anywhere.